Naga Chaitanya: Other work and media image

 Mayukh Majumdar of Filmfare termed him a "star down South".
 Karthik Kumar of Hindustan Times noted, "Chaitanya has proved himself as the heartthrob of Telugu cinema with his good looks and his romantic films."
 In Rediff.coms list of "Top 5 Telugu actors", he was placed second in 2010.

 Chaitanya has frequently featured on the Hyderabad Times' Most Desirable Men list.
 He ranked 12th in 2017, 7th in 2018, 11th in 2019 and 6th in 2020.
 Chaitanya has also been associated with social causes.
 During the COVID-19 pandemic, he donated Rs 25 lakhs, to support daily wage workers in the film industry.
 Chaitanya is a celebrity endorser for brands and products including Ariel, Big Bazaar, Myntra and Colgate among others.
 In 2016, he also became the brand ambassador of Tollywood Thunders in the first season of the Celebrity Badminton League.

 In 2022, Chaitanya started his own chain of cloud kitchen brand "Shoyu" in Hyderabad.
-Chaitanya also ventured into Motor Racing by acquiring the ownership of Motorsport racing team "Hyderabad Blackbirds (HBB)".
+Chaitanya also ventured into Motor Racing by acquiring the ownership of Motorsport racing team Hyderabad Blackbirds.